junxit/us-congress-bills-109/metadata.md

 - 2005-09-20 — Mr. Renzi moved to suspend the rules and pass the bill, as amended.
 - 2005-09-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8118)
 - 2005-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8118)
+- 2005-09-21 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2006-04-06 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2006-05-24 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2006-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-311.
+- 2006-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-311.
+- 2006-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 554.